If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or researching – or both.

 The Exercise Technique Manual is very useful for learning how to coach exercises in detail.

-You can also check out third party study packages, which often include more resources at lower price points, and even exam pass guarantees that will refund your cost of study materials test if you fail your first attempt.
+These often include more resources at lower price points and even exam pass guarantees that will refund your cost of study materials test if you fail your first attempt.

 Note that the NSCA-CPT does allow 90 days to retake the exam without an additional exam fee if you fail.

 You can review NSCA-CPT practice questions, and take the NSCA practice exam.

 By doing so, you are more likely to pass your NSCA PT exam.

 But the 200 NSCA-CPT practice exam questions are insufficient for comprehensive studying.

 Given the cost of the packages that include questions, this is a bit overpriced for the value.

 Kindly note that Trainer Academy has done the groundwork to ensure you have a 99% pass rate, reduce your study time by half, and enjoy a money-back guarantee offer if you make use of their MVP study packages.

 The MVP study package is a product of intensive research that has been tested and trusted by thousands of students that have passed through the Academy while preparing for their certification exams.